 Most male octopus have a specialized extra-long arm called the hectocotylus to deliver sperm from a distance.
 This is an adaptation to mating with cannibalistic females that frequently kill and eat males during or after sex.
-One octopus, the nautilus, has a worm-like hectocotylus that functions like a detachable penis that can swim to the female on its own.
+One octopus, the nautilus, has a worm-like hectocotylus that functions like a detachable phallus that can swim to the female on its own.

 Read on if you want to learn about some of the craziest sex in the natural world!